 When it comes to rotator cuff exercises, you have to be very cautious and specific in order to recover from or avoid a rotator cuff injury.

 Rotator cuff injuries are very common, but what really is the rotator cuff and how do you injure your rotator cuff?
-The rotator cuff is actually a group of muscles and tendons that surround the shoulder joint.
+A rotator cuff is actually a group of muscles and tendons that surround the shoulder joint.
 These muscles and tendons work together to keep the head of the shoulder joint secured in the socket of the shoulder.
 If you experience a dull ache in your shoulder that gets worse when you move your arm away from your body, you may have a rotator cuff injury.
 Other symptoms include a dull ache deep in the shoulder, disturbed sleep, difficulty brushing your hair or reaching behind you, and arm weakness.

 Rotator cuff injuries increase with age and are more likely to occur in individuals who have jobs that involve repeatedly performing overhead movements.
 Jobs like this include painters and carpenters.
 Rotator cuff injuries are usually treated with physical therapy exercises that improve flexibility and strength in the muscles of the rotator cuff.
 In the case of a tear in the rotator cuff, medical evaluation is necessary and surgery is sometimes necessary.